-- 7.6.
-There is a finite supply of on-street parking throughout the Area and recent new developments have created additional parking stress because of inadequate parking provision or poor information being given to new residents about what parking would be available. - 7.7.
+- 7.9.
+Contributions shall be sought, in conformity with the Waltham Forest Planning Obligations SPD (Section 5) from development within the Area, which shall be used to: - Provide new bicycle lanes and paths and/or improve existing bicycle lanes and paths. - Additional bicycle stands; particularly in HPDC. - 7.10.
+There is a finite supply of on-street parking throughout the Area and recent new developments have created additional parking stress because of inadequate parking provision or poor information being given to new residents about what parking would be available. - 7.11.
 Many homes in the Area do have access to off-street parking, but in the core areas close to Highams Park Station this is more limited and leads to additional demand for on-street parking.
-This is exacerbated by commuters who are attracted to the station from a wide area, seeking to park in the streets near the station, where there is no controlled parking. - 7.8.
+This is exacerbated by commuters who are attracted to the station from a wide area, seeking to park in the streets near the station, where there is no controlled parking. - 7.12.
 Within HPDC, residential development with parking provision below the maximum allowed in the WFCS, or even car-free development, may be practical with appropriate control.
 Outside HPDC there are few potential sites other than smaller infill sites for small numbers of homes.
 The Plan has a preference for such sites to be developed for family homes of three or more bedrooms.
-In order to avoid creating additional parking stress, such developments should be provided with parking facilities in accordance with TPR2 above. - 7.9.
+In order to avoid creating additional parking stress, such developments should be provided with sufficient parking facilities. - 7.13.
 Where a development is "car-free" or residents are to be ineligible for Residents' Parking permits, all marketing material for the first sale of homes to occupants and any purchase agreement or rental contract should make prominent reference to this.
 Copies of such documents should be submitted to the Planning Authority for their approval, prior to the commencement of marketing activities.